Last Updated on August 14, 2023 by Cindy

 Rim Trail Loop

 The Rim Trail Loop is their trail at Cantwell Cliffs.
-This trail begins at the parking lot and instead of going left at the trail split, you will need to take a right.
-After a few meters, the trail will split again and at this split, you will need to take a left and this takes you on a descent down into the gorge.
+This trail begins at the parking lot, and instead of going left at the trail split, you will need to take a right.
+After a few meters, the trail splits again.
+At this split, you will need to take a left, and this takes you down into the gorge.

-You will then take a right and you will follow the gorge.
-There is then the connector trail that takes you to the Cantwell Cliffs Trail.
-You then continue hiking until you reach the Fat Lady's Squeeze.
+You will then take a right and follow the gorge.
+Then, there is the connector trail that takes you to the Cantwell Cliffs Trail.
+You then continue hiking until you reach the Fat Lady’s Squeeze.
 You can then either carry on hiking down the steps to the Rock Shelter or you can leave the gorge.

 Where Is Cantwell Cliffs Located?